-The Board of Directors recommends a vote "FOR" Proposals 2, 3, 4, 5, and 7, "FOR" each of the nominees listed in Proposal 1 and "EVERY THREE YEARS" in Proposal 6.
+The Board of Directors unanimously recommends a vote "FOR" Proposals 2, 3, 4, 5, and 7, "FOR" each of the nominees listed in Proposal 1 and "EVERY THREE YEARS" in Proposal 6.

-1 .
-To re-elect directors: 01 - Thomas J. McGoldrick 02 - Andrew P. Reding 03 - Carl Schwartz ☐ Vote FOR all nominees (except as marked) □ Vote WITHHELD from all nominees nstructions: To withhold authority to vote for any in mber(s) of the nominee(s) in the box provided to the 2 .
-To approve an amendment of the Company's certificate of incorporation to increase the number of authorized shares of common stock from 100,000,000 to 600,000,000 and of preferred stock from 20,000,000 to 40,000,000. □ FOR □ AGAINST □ ABSTAIN 3 .
-To approve an amendment of the Company's certificate of incorporation to effect a reverse stock split of the outstanding shares of its common stock at a ratio of not less than one-fortwo (1:2) and not more than one-for-fifty (1:50), with the exact ratio to be set at a whole number within this range as determined by our Board of Directors. □ AGAINST □ ABSTAIN 4 .
-To approve amendments to the Company's Amended and Restated 2012 Stock Incentive Plan to increase the reserve of shares of common stock authorized for issuance thereunder to 100,000,000 and to increase certain thresholds for limitations on grants. □ FOR □ AGAINST □ ABSTAIN 5 .
-To vote on a non-binding advisory resolution to approve compensation of the Company's executive officers as disclosed in the proxy statement accompanying this Notice. □ FOR □ AGAINST □ ABSTAIN
+1. To re-elect directors: 01 - Thomas J. McGoldrick 02 - Andrew P. Reding 03 - Carl Schwartz Vote FOR all nominees (except as marked) □ Vote WITHHELD from all nominees (Instructions: To withhold authority to vote for any number(s) of the nominee(s) in the box provided to th , 2.
+To approve an amendment of the Company's certificate of incorporation to increase the numbe of authorized shares of common stock from 100,000,000 to 600,000,000 and of preferred stock from 20,000,000 to 40,000,000. r 1 □ AGAINST □ ABSTAIN 3.
+To approve an amendment of the Company's certificate of incorporation to effect a reverse stock split of the outstanding shares of its common stock at a ratio of not less than one-for two (1:2) and not more than one-for-fifty (1:50) with the exact ratio to be set at a whole numbe within this range as determined by our Board o Directors.
+2 5 - , T □ AGAINST ☐ ABSTAIN 4.
+To approve amendments to the Company's Amended and Restated 2012 Stock Incentive Plar to (i) increase the reserve of shares of commor stock authorized for issuance thereunder to 100,000,000, (ii) increase certain thresholds fo limitations on grants, and (iii) re-approve the performance goals thereunder. □ AGAINST □ ABSTAIN 5.
+To vote on a non-binding advisory resolution to approve compensation of the Company's executive officers as disclosed in the proxy statement accompanying this Notice. □ AGAINST □ ABSTAIN

-6. To vote on a non-binding advisory resolution on ☐ E the frequency in which stockholders approve the compensation of the Company's executive officers.
-VERY YEAR □ EVERY TWO YEARS □ EVERY THREE YEARS □ ABSTAIN 7.
-To ratify the appointment of Olsen Thielen & Co., ☐ F Ltd. as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2016.
-OR □ AGAINST □ ABSTAIN 8.
+6. To vote on a non-binding advisory resolution on I the frequency in which stockholders approve the compensation of the Company's executive officers. □ EVERY YEAR □ EVERY TWO YEARS □ EVERY □ THREE YEARS] ABSTAIN 7.
+To ratify the appointment of Olsen Thielen & Co., I Ltd. as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2016. □ FOR □ AGAINST C ∃ ABSTAIN 8.
 In their discretion, upon such other business as may properly come before the Annual Meeting and any adjournment or postponement thereof.

-EACH OF PROPOSALS 2, 3, 4, 5 AND 7, FOR EACH OF THREE YEARS IN RESPONSE TO PROPOSAL 6.
+THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS GIVEN, WILL BE VOTED FOR EACH OF PROPOSALS 2, 3, 4, 5 AND 7, FOR EACH OF THE DIRECTORS NOMINATED FOR RE-ELECTION IN PROPOSAL 1, AND EVERY THREE YEARS IN RESPONSE TO PROPOSAL 6.

 Address Change?
-Mark Box Indicate changes below: OMINATED FOR RY where appr ATE AND SIGN A osition or represe s name appears at the left indicati entative capacity.
-For stock held 45
+Mark Box Indicate changes below: Date